 Originally it had fifteen fully furnished rooms decorated ornately with tiled fireplaces, stained glass windows, copper gaslights, chandeliers, and rich tapestries.
 Today, the insides have been significantly remodeled, combining rooms to make room for church services and events.

-While the outside is the most impressive part of the castle to see, you can still take a peek inside by joining Sunday services, one of the many activities hosted onsite, or by stopping by, like I did, on the city’s annual Open House Chicago architectural festival.
+While the outside of this Illinois roadside attraction is the most impressive part of the castle to see, you can still take a peek inside by joining Sunday services, one of the many activities hosted onsite, or by stopping by, like I did, on the city’s annual Open House Chicago architectural festival.

 For one weekend every year, buildings across Chicago open their doors to visitors.
 Here, you can stop in to read up on the history and see the stained glassed windows up close.

 Other Chicago buildings you can check out on Open House Chicago weekend include the Big Monster Door at Big Monster Toys, Héctor Duarte Studio, and Ridge Historical Society.